 In the course of doing this series, I’ve learned a lot about how to be a better writer and ally, and I’ve thought a great deal about the position (and privilege) I occupy in society and how that’s reflected in my work.
 If I had to summarize what I’ve learned into a single sentence, it would probably be: Stay in your lane.
 I resisted that idea a lot at the beginning of the year, but I’ve come to understand why it’s so important.

-Because this is my last post, I wanted to try something a little different.
+Because this is my last post, I want to try something a little different.
 To unpack the importance of staying in your lane, I’ve written a dialogue between a (well intentioned) white writer and a representation of some of the voices working hard to educate people on Twitter and other platforms.
 This dialogue may seem facetious, but it’s drawn from real arguments that people are making right now—like this article in the Washington Post and this article in the New York Times—and reflects a bit of my own evolution as I’ve become more educated about these issues over the past year or so.

 If I had any artistic ability at all, I would have drawn some illustrations and made this into a little comic.
 But I don’t, so here you go.
 (TL;DR below.)